sudheeshkatkam/nlpclass-fall2013/site/assignments/a5maxent.md

 * `nlpclass.MaxEntModel`
 * `nlpclass.MaxEntModelTrainer`

 You **do not** need to implement these classes.
 They are already avilable to you through the nlpclass-fall2013 dependency.
+However, if you are interested, you can take a look at the [source code](https://github.com/utcompling/nlpclass-fall2013/blob/master/src/main/scala/nlpclass/MaxEntClassifier.scala).

 ### MaxEntModel